 Collection efficiency refers to how much we collect from our customers in comparison to how much was billed.
 It provides a snap shot of how efficient the business is at cash collection and reveals how much confidence our customers have in our billing systems.
-A high collection efficiency, is performance.
+A high collection efficiency, is an indication of the reliability of a company's billing system.

-ny's billing system.